kashmir96/osoappliance/content/directory/appliance-repair-technicians/dwyer-tech.md

 categories: ["New Zealand"]
 tags: ["New Plymouth"]
 author: Curtis
 cover:
- image: /img/directory-images/appliance-repair-technician/dwyer-tech.webp
+ image: /img/laundryappliance/88.webp
- alt: 'Logo for Dwyer Tech the New Zealand from New Plymouth'
+ alt: 'NewZealand from dwyertech'
 ---

 # Dwyer Tech is an Appliance Repair Technician Company operating in New Plymouth, New Zealand.